 Cub Scouting is the elementary-age program level in the Scouting program.
-A number of the boys in your school are very likely Cub Scouts.
+A number of the boys in your classroom are very likely Cub Scouts.
+Scouting is a worldwide movement that has shaped the development of youth and adults for more than 100 years.
 Scouts are often identified by their acts of service, outdoor program, uniform, and ideals expressed in the Scout Oath and Law.
 Millions of young people participate in Scouting, and Scouts are present in every community and around the world.
 Young people involved in Scouting are drawn from across social classes, and represent every faith, every race, and every ethnic group across the nation.